 Book Reviews The journal publishes reviews of works relevant to theatre pedagogy and praxis.
 Interested reviewers for Topics should send a resume and a letter indicating areas of expertise to the Book Review Editor, Megan Sanborn Jones, at firstname.lastname@example.org.
 Also, please consult the Theatre Journal Books Received list for an ongoing list of books we wish to have reviewed.
 These appear twice annually in issues of Theatre Journal.
 Commissioned authors will be provided more detailed guidelines.

 Before submitting, all authors are encouraged to look at previous issues of Theatre Topics to make sure that their work fits the scope and style of the journal.
-All submissions should conform to the requirements of the MLA Handbook, and should be submitted as an e-mail attachment.
+All submissions should conform to the requirements of the MLA Handbook.
 A “Works Cited” format is used.
 Illustrations, when available, are encouraged.
 All images must be sent as separate .jpeg or .tiff files.
 Images must not be embedded within the text.
 The journal acknowledges receipt of files by e-mail within 1–2 weeks.
 Once articles have been acknowledged, response time averages 4–5 months.
 Simultaneous submissions are not accepted.